 Sugar Alternatives:

-Use Sucanat or another Keto-friendly sweetener, or even coconut sugar to replace the confectioner's sugar.
-You may want to grind both of these up to help them dissolve better.
+Use Sucanat or another Keto-friendly sweetener or coconut sugar to replace the confectioner’s sugar.
+You may want to grind both of these to help them dissolve better.

-Storing your DIY hot cocoa mix is best in an airtight container (mason jars are perfect for this) in a dark, cool place.
+Storing your DIY hot cocoa mix is best in an airtight container (mason jars are perfect) in a dark, cool place for approximately six months.
+You may get longer if you use non-dairy or nonfat dry milk alternatives.

-If it makes things easier for kids or to transport, feel free to divide this mix up into zip-top bags or reusable sandwich bags or even modified Foodsaver bags, then store in an airtight container together.
+If it makes things easier for kids or to transport, feel free to divide this mix-up into zip-top bags, reusable sandwich bags, or even modified Foodsaver bags, then store them in an airtight container together.
 Then you can grab a few to tuck into your bag and make your own hot cocoa mix wherever you can find hot water.

 This hot cocoa mix is perfect for Christmas or hostess gifts!
 Be sure to attach a gift tag with the instructions!